 Primarily, fishing line and tackle.
 Did you know it takes 600 years for fishing line to degrade in the environment?
 It’s a complex issue because the fishing line isn’t what actually kills the coral colonies; it’s the fact that the fishing line wrapped around the coral heads, creates an available space for algae to grow.
 If the fishing line is tangled all over the top of the coral head, then eventually the coral head will be covered in a ‘bonnet’ of algae, preventing it from getting the sunlight, nutrients, and clear water it needs to survive.

-What are some local efforts where you can get involved?
+What are some local Earth Day events you can get involved in?

 4/22 – Haleakala Restoration 7:30a-2:30p (Pacific Whale Foundation)